lampepfl/dotty-macro-examples/accessEnclosingParameters/README.md

 # Obtain References To The Arguments of the Enclosing Method using Macros

-We utilize the TASTy Reflect `Symbol` API to call the `spliceOwner` method which accesses the top level splice that called the macro.
+We utilize the Quotes Reflection `Symbol` API to call the `spliceOwner` method which accesses the top level splice that called the macro.
 We then call `owner` on that Symbol to get the definition that calls the macro method.